cherti/blinky/README.md

 ## Running blinky (e.g. for testing or seeing if it suits your needs)

-To test, it is recommended to just clone this repository and checkout the testing-branch. it has a defined testable state, while master might still move forward with development.
+To test, it is recommended to just clone this repository and run blinky right out of it as outlined below.

 ## Dependencies